 \section{Conclusions}

-This work contributes to the study of expressive power of the MSO theory of binary tree.
-We investigate to what extent this theory can express properties of well-founded trees, and in particular distinguish between their ordinal ranks.
-We observe that the ability of explicit expression of properties of ranks is practically limited to statements of the form: all trees $X$ satisfying $\varphi (X)$ have $\rank (X) < N$, for a fixed $N \in \N$ (cf.\ \cref{cor:not-expressible} above).
-However the implicit expressive power of MSO logic goes much higher.
+This work contributes to the study of expressive power of the MSO theory of the binary tree.
+We investigate to what extent this theory can express properties of well\=/founded trees, and in particular distinguish between their ordinal ranks.
+We observe that the ability to express properties of ranks explicitly is practically limited to statements of the form: all trees $X$ satisfying $\varphi (X)$ have $\rank (X) < N$, for a~fixed $N \in \N$ (cf.\ \cref{cor:not-expressible} above).
+However, the implicit expressive power of MSO logic goes much higher.
 In particular, our main result (\cref{thm:main}) allows us to decide whether the property

 is generally true (for all $\vec{Y}$), although the property itself is not expressible in MSO.